amaank404/denver-api/README.md

 * better cli for `denverapi.autopyb`
 * added support for Python 3.6
 * added new command line utilities.
-* added `denverapi.tools.cpicview` to view cpic type images from commandline.
 * added `entrypoints` to all tools as scripts.
-* added `pyelib` which makes libraries from caching functions, so they do not compile every time they run.
 * added ability to `denverapi.autopyb.commands.pip` to be able to detect dependencies and do not run pip for no reason
 * added ability to `denverapi.tools.cpic_editor` to save cpic images to file.
 ### 2.5.0